-Partner in a partnership, shareholder of a New York S corporation, and beneficiary of an estate or trust: Complete Schedules B and D. If applicable, also complete Schedule E. Note: If more than one of the instructions above applies to you, complete all appropriate schedules on one Form IT-641.
+Partner in a partnership, shareholder of a New York S corporation, and beneficiary of an estate or trust: Complete Schedules B and D. If applicable, also complete Schedule E.

-Schedule A - Individual (sole proprietor), partnership, and fiduciary
+Schedule A: Individual (sole proprietor), partnership, and fiduciary

-Columns A and B - In column A, enter the physical address of the real property.
+In column A, enter the physical address of the real property.
 Do not enter a PO Box or the mailing address of the company, if different.
-In column B, enter the eligible real property taxes paid during the tax year for each property listed in column A.
+In column B, enter the eligible real property taxes paid during the tax year for each property listed in column A. If needed, see Additional forms.

-Schedule B - Partner's, shareholder's, or beneficiary's share of credit and credit recapture
+Schedule B: Partner's, shareholder's, or beneficiary's share of credit and credit recapture

 Enter the appropriate information for each partnership, New York S corporation, or estate or trust from which you received a share of the credit or recapture of credit.
-Obtain your share of the credit or recapture of credit from your partnership(s), S corporation, estate or trust.
-If you need more space, submit a separate schedule (be sure to include your name and taxpayer identification number).
+Obtain your share of the credit or recapture of credit from each partnership, S corporation, estate or trust.
+If needed, see Additional forms.

-Schedule C - Beneficiary's and fiduciary's share of credit and credit recapture
+Schedule C: Beneficiary's and fiduciary's share of credit and credit recapture

 An estate or trust must complete Schedule C. If an estate or trust allocates or assigns the credit or recapture of credit to its beneficiaries, it must base the division on each beneficiary's proportionate share of the income of the estate or trust.
 Provide the beneficiaries with their share of the credit and recapture.
+If needed, see Additional forms.